isabelandreatta1/Unit2/Task3.md

 ### The customers can also buy books online.
 A customer can select a book, and then enter their name, address and credit card number.
 This data is stored on the book shop’s central computer in a database of customer orders.

 ### Identify two sources of risk to personal data in this online system.
+ A possible source of risk to personal data would be data loss from incopetent employee.
+This is because all the information is stored on one central computer, and by accidentally modifying or deleting information, this will permanently change the data without having a way to check the previous data.
+Another risk would be in the case of a natural disaster, where all data can be deleted.
+This is because all data is stored on a local computer, and has no restoration or back-up system.

+(Another plausible risk could be malicious activity, meaning a third party attempts to steal or modify the data through hacking, breaking the computer, or using the central computer for nefarious purposes)

 ### State two measures that the book shop can take to address the risks identified in part (d)
+A measure to address both data loss from a natural disaster and incompetent employees are backups.
+There are two types of backups the book shop can implement.
+The first could backup media, in which they store the data on a separate hardware, located in a safe area.
+They could also perform a cloud-backup, in which all the data is stored on a web-server.
+This will allow access with any type of hardware/device.
+The book shop should operate generational backups, therefore always being able to see data’s past history and check for any data transferring errors.

 ### Outline the consequences to the customer if their data is not adequately protected.
 [2]
+Some consequences include a failed purchase, either by having the incorrect credit card or item not getting delivered by having the incorrect address.
+There is also a possibility of identity theft; client’s personal information can be stolen and used for malicious purposes.
+Lastly, the book shop may also lose information on which books are bought and have false information about their inventory.